-3Boehm (2013) expresses his results in change per 1,000 EUR change in tax-deductibles.
-Taking his assumption of an average marginal tax rate of 30 percent, we converted his results into change per 100 EUR change of taxes paid for better comparability.
+4Boehm (2013) expresses his results in change per $\leq 1,000$ change in tax deductibles.
+Taking his assumption of an average marginal tax rate of 30 percent, we convert his results into change per ≤ 100 change in taxes paid for better comparability.

-Apart from Germany, Paetzold (2019) uses a design that exploits a kink at the lower end of the Austrian income tax schedule where the commuter benefit transforms from a fixed tax credit to a distance-dependent commuter tax break.
-He finds that a decrease in taxes paid by 100 EUR leads to increased commuting distances by approximately 1.6 km (1 mi).
-However, as Agrawal et al. (2022) already point out, the regression kink design allows only the investigation of a local treatment effect for, in this case, low-income groups.
-A generalization of this effect for the average taxpayer is not feasible.
+paid by $\in 100$ leads to increased commuting distances by 1.56 km (1 mi).
+However, the regression kink design allows only the investigation of a local treatment effect for, in this case, low-income groups.
+Since low-income earners incur lower-than-average time costs of commuting and, under Austrian tax law at that time, receive a relatively sizable benefit from the commuter tax break, a generalization of this effect for the average taxpayer is not feasible.

-Based on the theoretical literature, the tax-deductibility of commuting expenses should counteract the distorting effect of an income tax and, thus, lengthen the average commute.
+Based on the theoretical and empirical literature, the tax deductibility of commuting expenses should counteract the distorting effect of an income tax and thus lengthen the average commute.